G-Despacito/Gitlite/README.md

 ### init
 `java gitlite.Main init`
-Creates a new Gitlet version-control system in the current directory.
+Creates a new Gitlite version-control system in the current directory.
 ### add
 `java gitlite.Main add [file name]`
 Adds a copy of the file as it currently exists to the staging area.